Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Data

 Figure \ref{lowess_graphs} suggests that the linearity assumption is very close to the data.
 The function deviates from linearity only at high sales deviations (recall the estimated model has two-way fixed effects).
 This suggests that the inventory-to-sales ratio is mostly constant, other than in particularly high sales periods when it starts to decline.

 Table \ref{alphaU} provides the correlation between sector position and inventory sales ratios.
-The two measures are positively correlated, which suggests that, in the data, more-upstream sectors tend to hold a larger fraction of future sales as inventories.
+The two measures are positively correlated, which suggests that, in the data, more upstream sectors tend to hold a larger fraction of future sales as inventories.

-\section{Test of Uncorrelatedness of Instruments}
+\subsection{Test of Uncorrelatedness of Instruments}

 \justify As discussed in the main text, the identifying assumption for the validity of the shift share design is conditional independence of shocks and potential outcomes.
 Since this assumption cannot be tested, I provide evidence that the shares and the shocks are uncorrelated to alleviate endogeneity concerns.
 I test the conditional correlation by regressing the shares on future shocks and industry fixed effects.
 Formally